Murder of Moïse Mugenyi Kabagambe

 On January 24, 2022, three men killed Moïse Mugenyi Kabagambe, a Congolese immigrant in Brazil, in a beach kiosk called Tropicália in Rio de Janeiro.

 Kabagambe's family learned about his death in the next day and his death was reported in newspapers on January 29.
 The reports followed by reactions on social networks condemning the murder and demanding justice.
 Politicians, celebrities, and organizations linked to human rights and the black rights movement also expressed their outrage at Kabagambe's murder.

 On February 5, protests in memory of Kabagambe took place in several Brazilian capitals and at the Brazilian embassy in Berlin, Germany.
-The protests denounced racism and xenophobia, and some protests also called for impeachment against Brazil's President Jair Bolsonaro.
+The protests denounced racism and xenophobia.
+Some protests also called for impeachment against Brazil's President Jair Bolsonaro.

 Background

 Moïse Mugenyi Kabagambe was born in Bunia, in the Ituri Province of the Democratic Republic of the Congo (DRC).
 Because of the Ituri conflict, Kabagambe and his family, together with his siblings and mother, left the DRC as refugees and migrated to Brazil in 2011.
 Kabagambe worked in a beach kiosk called Tropicália in Barra da Tijuca district, Rio de Janeiro, receiving daily wages for his work.